Course for Oral Health Care Sciences

 Pursuing either course, students explore the liberal arts, acquire knowledge of oral health and health of the entire body, and master advanced specialized techniques.
 These courses foster consummate dental health technicians possessing the humanistic qualities required of members of the dental profession, and also emphasize the mastery of specialized skills through practical training in addition to knowledge building.
-Moreover, with an eye to cultivating specialists capable of fulfilling vital roles in interprofessional collaboration in health care, which are becoming increasingly important, we are offering interdisciplinary lectures, training and seminars that bring together students from the School of Medicine, the School Dentistry, and the School of Oral Health Care Sciences.
+Moreover, with an eye to cultivating specialists capable of fulfilling vital roles in interprofessional collaboration in health care, which are becoming increasingly important, we are offering interdisciplinary lectures, training and seminars that bring together students from the School of Medicine, the School Dentistry, the School of Health Care Sciences, and the School of Oral Health Care Sciences.

 The School of Oral Health Care Sciences offers a number of study abroad programs and opportunities for international exchange, including programs with affiliated overseas universities, in order to foster dental professionals with a global perspective who are capable of contributing to healthy longevity through oral health, not only in Japan but throughout Asia and across the globe.
 It is our earnest desire and expectation that graduates of the School of Oral Health Care Sciences will cultivate a global perspective and support the well-being and livelihood of all people through advanced oral health.

 Message from ARAKAWA Shinichi, Director of Course for Oral Health Care Sciences

 The predecessor of the School of Oral Health Care Sciences was originally established in 1951